angelodibella/git-context/README.md

 ## Future Features

 * Add `git context clone <url> <name>` with optional `<name>` to merge directly from remote into a context.
+* Automatic keeping of duplicate files on creationg of new context.